-Harmful Stereotypes: Public Discourse on Women
+Harmful Stereotypes in the Media: Public Discourse on Women

 Even in the #MeToo era, stereotypes around women and their sexual behavior, including in the media, legislators, law enforcement, medical staff, and the general public, play a role in whether violence is recognized and how it is dealt with.